Ring-Type Slip-On Plate Flange

 Flat face (FF) plate flanges

-They have a smooth, even surface across the entire face and are commonly used in waterworks systems.
+Flat-face plate flanges provide a smooth, uniform profile across the entire face and are commonly used in waterworks systems.
 They are designed to work with full-face gaskets and are well-suited for lower-pressure applications.
 Flat face designs are also preferred when connecting to materials that may be more sensitive to stress, as they distribute load more evenly.Raised face (RF) plate flanges

 | Flange Type | Primary Function | Best Use Case | Limitation |